itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-conditional-operator.md

 The conditional operator is the only ternary operator in Java.
 It is used to replace certain types of if-then-else statements.
-You will learn more about if statements later in the course.
+You will learn more about if statements later in the book.

 The conditional operator is represented by a question mark (?).
 It can seem somewhat confusing at first, but the conditional operator